ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ---

-## CAT: Not The Pet, But The Command!
+## Cat: Not The Pet But The Command!
-In this challenge, we have to copy the flag to the flag file in the home directory.
+In this challenge, we have to read the flag file in the home directory using the cat command.
+The cat command is one of the most commonly used commands for displaying file contents to the terminal.

 ### Solutions
 **Flag:** `pwn.college{gL42aIIiwe4UzIS8t7QPkJCjr4r.QXxcTN0wyM3kjNzEzW}`